rabser/moodle-auth_googleoauth2/README.md

 * [Symfony EventDispatcher](http://symfony.com/)

 ### +1 the plugin
-To like the plugin, go to the [Moodle.org repositoroty plugin page](https://moodle.org/plugins/view/auth_googleoauth2), login and click on 'Add to my Favorites'.
+To like the plugin, go to the [Moodle.org repository plugin page](https://moodle.org/plugins/view/auth_googleoauth2), login and click on 'Add to my Favorites'.
 Find other ways to contribute on the [github plugin page](http://mouneyrac.github.io/moodle-auth_googleoauth2/).